lopezjurip/blog/content/post/2015-12-29-RevelDocker.md

 *   A true framework.
 It calls you, not not the other way around.
 *   Excellent routing system.
 *   It is focused on full-stack web apps.
+I have to try Meteor.js and compare it to Revel before replacing Ruby on Rails 😄
 *   Config file with environments 👌

 ## Cons:

 *   Manual database integration, but they [have something in plans](https://revel.github.io/#Wishlist).
-*   It have to start with Revel CLI, this can cause some integration problems.
+*   You must start the app with Revel CLI, this can cause some integration problems.
-*   Does it scale?
+*   Does it scale? 📈